Batmanian/KeithDunstan/src/posts/no-brains-at-all/11_the_antis.md

 All was now set.
 The idea was to launch the Anti Football League as the lead story in the Sun's weekend magazine on Saturday, 17 June.
 On the Thursday Wally telephoned.
 He was very apologetic.
 His directors did not approve.
 An anti-football league would be very bad for Myer's image.
 The company also had a policy about fund raising.
 It just could not get involved in fund raising like this.
 It had not worked for charity before and it could not do it now.

 This was disaster.
 The page was all made up ready to run in Saturday's Sun and it was too late to turn back.
 I now had to pay K. G. Luke's bill for the badges, 500 dollars'-worth.
 Five hundred dollars in 1987 on a journalist's salary seemed a great deal of money.
 On Monday morning I went to the office and waited for the reaction.
 There was none.
 There was not a single letter and by lunch-time still nothing.
 I sat in misery.
 'I should have known.
 Who would want to be anti-football in Melbourne?
 I have just lost 500 dollars.'
-At 1 p.m. there was a call from the post office: 'We didn't bring round your mail this morning because there'c too much of it.
+At 1 p.m. there was a call from the post office: 'We didn't bring round your mail this morning because s too much of it.
 How would you like it?
 We've got it all here in sacks'.

 Every badge was gone by mid-afternoon and a desperate plea went to Mr Phillips for a new, quadrupled order.
 I hesitate to say the mail was entirely favourable.
 One writer said, 'If you don't like football why don't you do the decent thing, get out, go and live in Sydney, or even better Nome, Alaska'.
 Another wrote, 'Come to the Phoenix Hotel at 5 p.m. and give you a knuckle sandwich'.
 A third said: 'This is typical of the cheap, nasty things you do.
 I never liked anything you wrote, never liked anything you said.
 What's more I can't stand your dull, flat, weak, smug, characterless face on television'.
 A surprising number said Wilkie and I were either communists or homosexuals.
 'You got to be a commo or a poofter', one person wrote.
 'It's the only way I can explain someone doing a thing like this in Melbourne.'
 Yet other letters showed a huge sense of relief.
 For example: